 Most of the time this technique happens in busy areas (like restaurant districts) where someone will ride up on a scooter or jump out of a truck and pull a gun on an unsuspecting tourist.
 They then demand their valuables and make a quick break for it.

 This is the technique that most people associate with the crime.
-Most of these involve predetermined scenes where one or multiple thieves will pray on a victim.
+Most of these cases involve predetermined scenes where one or multiple thieves will pray on a victim.

 Embarrassed, the victim looks around confused and upset.

 At that exact moment, a single or group of “good samaritans” (all working on the pickpocket team) come and help the person clean up by wiping them and patting them down.

 Embarrassed and thankful for the help, the victim unknowingly has their valuables stolen.

 The other twist on this is likely more effective.
 A beautiful girl approaches a male tourist (“Oh are you American?
 I LOVE American accents!”).
 While she reaches toward his belt buckle and he imagines his night is about to get a lot better, she or another pickpocketer steals his wallet, laptop and/or keys without him noticing.

 This second method is sort of funny but mostly mean. :-)

 My opinion is these techniques are both cruel and detrimental.
 It makes people fearful of strangers.
 This was also not my chosen technique.